 In addition to a quota, pension funds should include conditions in their investment policies that require engagement with non-sustainable organisations and projects.
 It is essential for pension funds to make concrete agreements with investment parties on how they can encourage these non-sustainable entities to adopt more sustainable business operations, to the extent possible.
 Long-term success relies on transforming non-sustainable investments into sustainable ones, and pension funds must take a clear stance and communicate this approach.
 For example, a pension fund may continue to invest in a fossil fuel company, but simultaneously, the investment company engages in discussions with that company to reduce emissions and make appropriate agreements.

-It is essential for pension funds to make concrete agreements with investment parties on how they can encourage non-sustainable entities to adopt more sustainable business operations.
+QUOTE: It is essential for pension funds to make concrete agreements with investment parties on how they can encourage non-sustainable entities to adopt more sustainable business operations.

 Babs Kerkhoven, Business Consultant from P&I reflects on her experience at PensioenLab, expressing how enriching it was.
 The program provided her with valuable insights into the Dutch pension market and its associated challenges.
 Meeting other young professionals who shared a keen interest in understanding the complexities of pensions was a unique opportunity.
 The interactive nature of PensioenLab fostered engaging discussions and knowledge-sharing among participants from diverse backgrounds.
 The highlight of her experience was the final event, where she and Loek had the chance to present the results from their group to industry experts.